-Most patients recover relatively quickly following wisdom tooth extraction, but post-operative care is essential to reduce any discomfort, pain, or complications.
+Most patients recover relatively quickly following wisdom tooth extraction, but post-operative care is essential to reduce any pain, bruising, or complications like infection.
 Wisdom teeth removal will result in a small surgical site in your mouth with stitches or sutures keeping the wound closed.
 Protecting this surgical site is extremely important to successful recovery.

 To prevent any unnecessary pain and swelling, carefully follow our aftercare tips.